-When comparing AGE vs Unity, the Slant community recommends Unity for most people.
-In the question“What are the best game engines for point and clicks?”
-Unity is ranked 8th while AGE is ranked 29th.
-The most important reason people chose Unity is:
+When comparing AGE vs Unity, the Slant community recommends AGE for most people.
+In the question“What are the best game engines for point & click adventure games?”
+AGE is ranked 20th while Unity is ranked 47th.
+The most important reason people chose AGE is:

 Ranked in these QuestionsQuestion Ranking

 Pro Simple and easy